NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 Some understanding basic understanding of Java.

 # What is APK?

-APK is the the Android application package file formated used by the Android operating system, mainly used for distribution and installation of apps on android devices.
+APK is the the Android application package file formatted used by the Android operating system, mainly used for distribution and installation of apps on android devices.
 It is an archive (.zip) and we could open it in a file archiver tools such as winRAR and observe the package contents of the apk.

 ![Apk package content viewed in winRAR](/images/intro-android-reversing/app_package_content.jpg)
 > Screenshot of an apk's package content when opened in winRAR

 ## Package content

 The apk has a typical file structure of the following format:

 - META-INF/